Mahmoud-geberty/stm32-voice-controlled-robot/README.md

 ### Group members:
 1. Mohamed Afifi Ahmed Mahmoud Khalil
 2. Mahmoud Abdelwase Mahmoud
-3. Omar Amgad elsayed abdelmonem
+3. Omar Amgad Mohamed Abdelmonem Elsayed
 ## Project Overview
 This project is a baremetal STM32F4 implementation for controlling a robotic leg prototype of a full robot dog using on-board microphone and audio recognition.
 The main goal is to allow users to issue simple single-word commands to the robot dog, similar to how one would command a real dog.
 The commands implemented in this project are "go", "up", and "down".